iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 in comparison to state-of-the-art models.
 The results suggest that Flow Matching presents a promising approach for generative modeling with notable advantages in terms of model efficiency and sample quality.

+# Application of Flow Matching in Simulation-based Inference

+A very specifically interesting application of density estimation, i.e.
+Normalizing Flows, is in Simulation-based Inference (SBI).
+In SBI, Normalizing Flows are used to estimate the posterior distribution of model parameters given some observations.
+An important factor here are the sample efficiency, scalability, and expressivity of the density model.
+Especially for the later two, Flow Matching has shown to the yield an improvement.
+This is due to the efficient transport between source and target density and the flexibility due the more complex transformations allowed by continuous normalizing flows.
+To start out, a brief introduction to SBI shall be given as not many might be familiar with this topic.

+## Superficial Introduction to Simulation-based Inference

+In many practical scenarios, the likelihood function of a model is intractable and cannot be described analytically.
+This might be the case for where the forward model is a complex or proprietary simulation, or if it is a physical experiment <d-cite key="papamakarios_normalizing_2019"></d-cite>.
+In order to still be able to perform Bayesian inference, one can resort to a class of methods called Likelihood-free Inference.
+One possible but popular method in this class is SBI.
+The core idea is to use a prior in combination with the simulator to obtain samples from the joint distribution of the parameters and the data.
+Based on these samples, the posterior can either be learned directly or the likelihood can be approximated <d-cite key="cranmer_frontier_2020"></d-cite>.
+Depending on the exact method chosen, the approximated posterior is either amortized, i.e. does not require refitting when conditioned on different data, or non-amortized.

+In order to formalize the method, let $$\theta \sim \pi(\theta)$$ denote the parameters to a system and its respective prior distribution.
+The system under evaluation and the respective observations obtained are denoted by $$\mathbf{x}
+= \mathcal{M}(\theta)$$.
+To sample from the joint distribution $$p(\theta,
+\mathbf{x})$$, the dedicated parameter $$\theta_i$$ is sampled from the prior and the observation is obtained by evaluating the forward model on that parameter $$x_i = \mathcal{M}(\theta_i)$$.
+According to this approach, a dataset of samples from the joint distribution can be generated $$\mathcal{X} = \{
+(\theta, \mathbf{x})_i \}^N_{i=1}$$.
+A density estimator is then fitted on the provided dataset in order to estimate the desired distribution.

+## Flow Matching for Simulation-based Inference

+# A Personal Note